pixelfed/docs/running-pixelfed/installation.md

 $ sudo find pixelfed/ -type f -exec chmod 664 {} \; # set all files to rw by user/group
 ```

-::: tip WARNING
+::: danger WARNING
 Make sure to use the correct user/group name for your system.
 This user may be `http`, `www-data`, or `pixelfed` (if using a dedicated user).
 The group will likely be `http` or `www-data`.
 :::

 ### Initialize PHP dependencies

-If you have not already done so, run `composer install` to fetch the dependencies needed by Pixelfed.
+Run `composer install` to fetch the dependencies needed by Pixelfed.
 Pixelfed recommends running with the following flags:

 ```bash
 $ composer install --no-ansi --no-interaction --no-progress --no-scripts --optimize-autoloader